OliviaJonah/Udacity-Projects/README.md

 The relation between batting average (`avg`) and home runs (`HR`).
-Players with a hiigher `avg` tends to hit more home runs than lower `avg` players.
-Also,there is the belief that many great hitters were left-handed.
+Players with a hiigher `avg` tends to hit more home runs than lower `avg` players. this shows that this belief that many great hitters were left-handed holds.
 This visualization, shows that there is pretty high home run ratio of left-handed among top batting average players.

 ## Design ##